 Joslyn Barnes, Co-Founder and Chief Operating Officer

 Joslyn Barnes is a writer and producer.
-Among the films Barnes has been involved with producing since co-founding Louverture Films are the César-nominated BAMAKO, Sundance Grand Jury Prize winner and Oscar nominated TROUBLE THE WATER, the award-winning cult hit BLACK POWER MIXTAPE 1967-1975, the 2012 Sundance Grand Jury Prize, Peabody and Grierson winner THE HOUSE I LIVE IN, the Berlinale award-winner CONCERNING VIOLENCE, Elia Suleiman's THE TIME THAT REMAINS, Apichatpong Weerasethakul's 2010 Cannes Palme d'Or winner UNCLE BOONMEE WHO CAN RECALL HIS PAST LIVES and his recent CEMETERY OF SPLENDOUR.
-She is currently launching Johan Grimonprez's SHADOW WORLD.
-Forthcoming films include Deepak Rauniyar's WHITE SUN, Yance Ford's STRONG ISLAND, James Longley's ANGELS ARE MADE OF LIGHT, Lucrecia Martel's ZAMA, and Victor Kossakovsky's AQUARELA.
+Among the films Barnes has been involved with producing since co-founding Louverture Films are the César-nominated BAMAKO, Sundance Grand Jury Prize winner and Oscar nominated TROUBLE THE WATER, the award-winning cult hit BLACK POWER MIXTAPE 1967-1975, the 2012 Sundance Grand Jury Prize, Peabody and Grierson winner THE HOUSE I LIVE IN, the Berlinale award-winner CONCERNING VIOLENCE, Elia Suleiman's THE TIME THAT REMAINS, Apichatpong Weerasethakul's 2010 Cannes Palme d'Or winner UNCLE BOONMEE WHO CAN RECALL HIS PAST LIVES and his recent CEMETERY OF SPLENDOUR, Johan Grimonprez's SHADOW WORLD and Deepak Rauniyar's award-winning WHITE SUN.
+Forthcoming films include Yance Ford's STRONG ISLAND, which is launching at Sundance and Berlin, James Longley's ANGELS ARE MADE OF LIGHT, Lucrecia Martel's ZAMA, and Victor Kossakovsky's AQUARELA.